napari/napari/docs/source/explanations/rendering.md

 ## Render Algorithm

 The renderer computes a **working set** of chunks based on the current view.
-The working set is the set of chunks that we need to draw in order to depict the current view of the data.
+The working set is the set of chunks that we want to draw in order to depict the current view of the data.
 The renderer will step through every chunk in the working set and do one of these three things: